etro-js/etro-js.github.io/docs/reference/movie.md

 ### `actx` (readonly)

-The Web Audio rendering context used to direct all audio output.
+Web Audio rendering context used to play all audio layers.

 ### `width` / `height`

-Gets or sets the width or height of the movie's rendering canvas.
+Dimensions of the movie.

 ### `background`